Md-Imran/github-commits/README.md

 # 📝 Introduction

-git-commits is a sample android native app for fetch the commits from a particular github link.
+git-commits is a sample ***Android Native App*** for fetch the commits from a particular github link.
 Here user can see the commit time as well as author name.  you can also see the github public profile for a particular user.

 # 🚦 Pre-requisites
 How to open, build, and run Android apps with Android Studio.